ColourTR33/hartserve-blog/content/posts/about/index.md

 ###### June 2015 – Present
 Appian: Gartner Magic Quadrant Leader for Low-Code Automation.

-As a senior Architect within Appian’s EMEA division, I lead a teams of domain architects towards the design and delivery of enterprise-grade low-code and automation solutions, integrating cloud, data, and AI capabilities across major clients.
+As a senior Architect within Appian’s EMEA division, I lead teams of domain architects towards the design and delivery of enterprise-grade low-code and automation solutions, integrating cloud, data, and AI capabilities across major clients.
 I am also responsible for the corporation's global delivery framework of enterprise architecture consultancy and manage a programme of coaching and enabling future architects at Appian EMEA.

 ##### Key Achievements:
  - GSK – Defined digital engagement architecture for global clinical trials; created scalable governance model for Appian-based GxP platforms.